 HSN Codes are mentioned in the invoices.
 GST for all type of goods is based on these codes.

-Codes are given on the basis of turnover of a company.
-Two digit codes will be used for those having turnover above Rs.1.5 crores but below Rs.5 crores.
+Codes are given based on the turnover of a company.
+Two-digit codes will be used for those having turnover above Rs.1.5 crores and below Rs.5 crores.

-And for those whose turnover is Rs.5 crores and above can use 4 digit code.
+And for those having turnover of Rs.5 crores and above, can use four-digit code.

 No necessity for whose turnover below Rs.1.5 crores to mention any HSN Code.

-Those who deal import and export of goods should follow 8 digit HSN code.
+Those who deal with the import and export of goods should follow eight-digit HSN code.

-As GST combines both goods and services knowing these codes also needed
+As GST combines both goods and services, knowing these codes are also needed.

 GST Login & Registration